 Research cited by Psychology Today documents that “This cluttering-up process of repeatedly going over the unproductive and distressing thoughts in your mind, or rumination, was investigated in relation to measures of well-being by Manhattan College’s Kelly Marin and the University of Wisconsin’s Elena Rotondo (2017).
 Their study, in which college students recorded their stressful experiences over a three-day period, shows just how dysfunctional rumination can be.
 Having the correct mindset and focus is key to achieving the other three areas of well-being and should be worked on first.
 Setting your mind in the right direction and focus makes everything else fall into place easier.
 I wrote a post about achieving the right mindset and organization here in my blog.
 There are two facets to developing a decluttering mindset.
 The first is to cut yourself slack and make note of how hard you have worked to make your home your castle.
 Changing your beliefs about decluttering and developing the mindset for successful organizing takes work.
 Congratulate yourself on the work that you have done so far.
 Everyone does small forms of organization each day.
 The trick is to keep the momentum going and going and going in small increments.
-This is the first step in recognizing how a cluttered home affects your overall well-being and taking the initiative to decluttering and re-organizing your sacred space-your home.
+This is the first step in recognizing how a cluttered home affects your overall well-being and taking the initiative to declutter and re-organize your sacred space-your home.

 Researchers at the Princeton University Neuroscience Institute published the results of a study they conducted in the January issue of The Journal of Neuroscience that relates directly to uncluttered and organized living.
 From their report “Interactions of Top-Down and Bottom-Up Mechanisms in Human Visual Cortex”:

 Multiple stimuli present in the visual field at the same time compete for neural representation by mutually suppressing their evoked activity throughout visual cortex, providing a neural correlate for the limited processing capacity of the visual system.